Skip to main content

 Measured against the channel's own baseline.

-After 7 and 30 days we record real views and compute the multiplier: views divided by the median views of that channel's recent uploads.
+After 7 and 30 days we record real views and compute the multiplier: views gained since the prediction was logged, divided by the median views of that channel's recent uploads.
+Views a video already had at prediction time are subtracted first, so a head start cannot count as predicted growth.
 Channels with too little history get no multiplier rather than a misleading one.

 Nothing gets removed.